owainlewis/emacs-color-themes/README.md

 # Emacs themes

-Emacs interpretations of the brilliant ST2 colour themes by Dayle Rees adapted slightly for Emacs.
+Emacs color themes originally inspired by some ST2 color themes by Dayle Rees.

 All the themes are named after personal programming and tech heroes.